Distorted quarkonia and spin alignment: Conclusion and outlook

-We have shown possible orbital contribution to spin alignment due to magnetic field produced in heavy ion collisions.
-This is realized through distortion of quarkonium wave function by magnetic field, in which the S-wave quarkonium state gains D-wave component.
-The latter naturally leads to anisotropic angular distribution of quarkonium decay product, giving rise to spin alignment.
-The mechanism works for both diamagnetic interaction and the Stark effect.
-Apart from distortion of wave function, magnetic field can also cause mixing between spin triplet and singlet states by the Zeeman interaction, which also contribute to spin alignment as a genuine spin contribution.
-We have found the spin contribution dominates the orbital contributions.
+We have studied the distortion of wave function for quarkonium in the presence of external electromagnetic fields.
+The corresponding shape change gives rise to orbital contribution of its spin alignment.
+We have also studied genuine spin contribution to spin alignment from spin states mixing in the presence of magnetic field.
+We have found the spin contribution dominates over orbital contribution, with the sign and magnitude in qualitative agreement with experiments.

-While the orbital contribution found in the present study seems numerically not significant, it opens the possibility of measuring structure of quarkonia through spin alignment.
-To put this in practice, we need to disentangle different contributions.
-This can be achieved by utilizing their different dependencies on quarkonia momentum and direction of quantization axis.
-We leave more elaborated studies for future work.
+We have also obtained the dependencies of each contribution on quantization axis.
+By a proper choice of quantization axis, it is possible to switch off the spin contribution, leaving only orbital contribution from motional Stark effect.
+This allows us to access the shape change of the quarkonium.
+We have further shown that this offers a very sensitive probe of the quarkonium potential as compared to conventional method.

-Finally let us remark that the mechanism in this work is not limited to heavy system like quarkonia, but can also affect heavy-light system such as $D$-meson etc, where we might expect larger orbital contribution due to a smaller reduced mass.
-The mechanism in this work offers the possibility of studying structure of heavy-light systems through their spin alignment measurements \cite{ALICE:2025cdf}.
+Finally let us remark that the structure change induced contribution to spin alignment proposed in this work is not limited to quarkonia, but can also affect heavy mesons.
+Due to their short lifetimes, the mechanism is expected to play a prominent role for heavy mesons as magnetic field also peaks at early stage of HIC.
+Combined with recent measurement of heavy meson spin alignment \cite{ALICE:2025cdf}, the mechanism proposed in this work may also provide a useful tool for studying structure of heavy mesons.